aidenlab/juicer/README.md

 Neva C. Durand, Muhammad S. Shamim, Ido Machol, Suhas S. P. Rao, Miriam H. Huntley, Eric S. Lander, and Erez Lieberman Aiden.
 "Juicer provides a one-click system for analyzing loop-resolution Hi-C experiments."
 Cell Systems 3(1), 2016.**

 # Documentation
-We will be updating the documentation in the wiki shortly.
+Much of this documentation is also available on [the wiki](https://github.com/theaidenlab/juicer/wiki/Running-Juicer-on-a-cluster).
 See below for general usage and each folder's README for more specific usage.

 ------------